neil-ji/oaks-post/README_EN.md

       - `PostsExcerptRule.FullContent`: without splitting, return Markdown content directly;
     - `lines?: number`: Optional, specifies the number of lines of intercepted content.
 Blank lines are not counted, and the code block is regarded as one line.
     - `tag?: string`: Optional, intercept the specified tag, the default is `<!--more-->`.
   - `itemsPerPage?: number`: optional.
 Specifying this value will enable the paging function.
 It is not enabled by default.
-For detailed usage, see [Paging](#Paging);
+For detailed usage, see [Pagination](#pagination);
 - `tag?: object`: optional, controls the parsing and generation of `tags.json`;
   - `outputDir, sort, excerpt, itemsPerPage` Same as above;
   - `propName?: string`: Specifies the property name used to record Tag information in Front Matter, the default is `tag`;